Two great recipes for chicken plus a video!

 “Cutting meat is a lost art,” says Vince.
 If he sounds rueful, it’s because working butchers are increasingly rare.
-In the St. Louis area, only Freddie’s, McDonnell’s Market Place and Straub’s still cut meat behind the counter.
+In the St. Louis area, only Freddie’s, McDonnell’s Market Place [closed in 2011] and Straub’s still cut meat behind the counter.

 GRILLED BALSAMIC CHICKEN

 Time to table: 24 hours

 - 1 whole chicken, cut into pieces

 - 1/4 cup chicken broth